Gold, silver, platinum prices down in Azerbaijan

 By Trend

-The price of silver decreased by 0.78 manat and amounted to just under 29.8 manat per ounce.
+The price of silver decreased by slightly over one manat and amounted to 28.9 manat per ounce.

-The price of platinum decreased by just over 22.7 manat and amounted to just under 1,571 manat per ounce.
+The price of platinum decreased by 39.1 manat and amounted to 1,540 manat per ounce.

 Precious metals